tomchamplin1/oasis-integrated-health/posts/simple-nutrition.md

 Clearly Filtered: <https://amzn.to/3HyjUxg>

 Berkey Water Filter: <https://amzn.to/42e6T5q>

+Y﻿ou may have noticed I did not mention exact macros.
+This because if you follow those rules, you do not have to spend so much time counting and calulating macros.
+You will get enough of just about everything!

 \
 R﻿emember, eating is more than just food.
 It is a celebration of the day to come and the day that has been!